 - The construction company in charge of the site – They are expected to uphold the necessary health and safety scaffolding regulations in accordance with the construction design and Management Regulations, failure to do so could be seen as negligence.

 - An employee of the construction company in charge – If they individually ignored the health and safety regulations set out by their employer resulting in an accident or if they behaved irresponsibly, then they themselves could be found liable.

-Proven liability is key to any successful personal injury claim.
+Proving liability is key to successful scaffolding accident claims.
 If you are unsure who is responsible for your accident, speaking to an experienced personal injury lawyer and discussing the details surrounding your case will initially at this stage be the best course of action to take.

-Scaffolding accidents are often thought of as being generally a straight forward accident, but actually this isn’t always true.
-Scaffolding accidents may occur due to a whole variety of different reasons and can happen not only to construction workers and employees, but also to members of the public as well.
+Scaffolding accidents are often thought of as being generally a straight forward accident, but actually, this isn’t always true.
+Scaffolding accidents can happen not only in the workplace but also to members of the public.
+They may occur due to a whole variety of different reasons:

 - The main cause of scaffolding accidents, mainly among construction employees, are accidents due to slips, trips and falls.
 Falling off of a scaffold especially from a high height can result in devastating, severe injuries particularly to the back and legs, can cause potential brain damage if a head injury occurs and even death.

 - Accidents that are also common and often involve members of the public are those where an object has fallen off of the scaffold and hit someone.
 The objects most likely to fall from the scaffold will be tools, roof tiles and other building materials, which due to them often being very heavy, can cause serious injuries in particular head and brain injuries.

 Common injuries that are sustained from a scaffolding accident are:

 - Leg injuries.

 - Head trauma and/or brain damage.